hemeac/kiwiTechTree/README.md

 * Rocket Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.
 * Jet Engines have received a B9PS upgrade two tiers later which adds about 20% thrust.
 I tweaked the R.A.P.I.E.R. a bit more.
 * Command Pods, Fuel Tanks and the Mk1-3 Spaceplane Systems, and other structural parts have B9 upgrade systems implemented that reduce their dry weight by 20% for an additional 50% cost.
+* Revamped Science points; Set the scienceCap to the same level as the base level eliminating need to repeat experiments.
+Reduced the level of transmit science of Mystery Goo, Material Lab to 14% of cap.
+Increased the transmission to 100% for all other stock science experiments.

 ## BetterSRBs 1.2.3
 Moved the new parts to the SRB tech nodes.
 Deprecate a couple of parts unless other Jade of Maar mods detected; Undeprecate the Missing History SRB in this stage to offer a third tier of SRBs in the 1.875m category.
 Replace new SRB parts with Restock if available to maintain similar aesthetic.